 Saint Anselm Conference

-The Institute for Saint Anselm Studies holds a conference every three years.
-The Sixth Saint Anselm Conference will be held April 21-22, 2017.
-The call for papers will go out later this spring.
+The Institute for Saint Anselm Studies holds a conference every four years.
+The Sixth Saint Anselm Conference was held April 21-22, 2017.
+The next Saint Anselm Conference will be held in April, 2021.

 Inspired by Pope John Paul II who in his encyclical letter Fides et Ratio spoke concerning the need for continuing philosophical speculation in order to come to an understanding of the Catholic faith.
 The Metaphysics Colloquium invites philosophers and theologians from the New England area to discuss and debate issues in metaphysics with a view to offering the ecclesiastical and scholarly worlds insights and principles upon which to ground their work.
 The Saint Anselm Journal offers presentations given at previous colloquia.